SJLennon/IBM-i-RPG-Free-CLP-Code/README.md

 ##  5250 Subfile

-Fully functional 5250 "green screen" Customer Master maintenance and prompting application, with full screen and window displays, modular code, service programs, message files and a  sample database.
+Many shops are still using 5250 "green screen" applications and these need to be maintained and/or extended.
+This is a fully functional modernized 5250 "green screen" Customer Master maintenance and prompting application, with full screen and window displays, modular code, service programs, message files and a sample database.